LifeSaver

 Problem

-Healthcare systems today are highly centralized, expensive, and often inaccessible in rural regions, disaster zones, and off-world missions.
-In these environments, trained medical professionals may not be present when care is urgently needed.
+Healthcare systems today are highly centralized, expensive, and often inaccessible in rural regions, disaster zones, and future off-world missions.
+In these environments, trained medical professionals may not be available when care is urgently needed.

 How might we empower non-experts to confidently deliver safe, effective medical care under stress?